Technology

 Route of exposure

-Aluminum dissolves in water which affects both plants and human.
-The aluminum dust also when inhaled affect the respiratory system.
+Aluminum dissolves in water, which affects both plants and humans.
+The aluminum dust also, when inhaled, affects the respiratory system.

 Distribution

-Aluminum is transport in the form of a solvent in water or dust particles in air.
+Aluminum is transported in the form of a solvent in water or dust particles in air.

 Elimination